ibelab/tatiana-android-app/README.md

 - logging

 1. Exchange data:
-- the best quotes for futures throug
+- the best quotes for futures through th